 Can Africa Afford To ‘Strand’ Its Fossil Fuels?Director of the United Nations University’s Institute for Natural Resources in Africa

 This week, BRINK is running a series on the impact of climate change on African economies to mark Africa Climate Week.
 The series is guest-edited by the African Center for Economic Transformation.
-You can read the previous installments in the series here, here, here and here.
+The rest of the articles in the series can be read here.

 There are some hopeful signs that Africa is addressing the issue of climate action with greater commitment in support of the Paris Agreement.
 However, Africa has been relatively absent in the discussion on “stranded assets.”